We begin with the history of Tom Graham’s parents, Rev. John T. and Mariah Thomas Graham.

 In the 1930 census, JT Graham and Eliza are living in Houston, Texas with Dora D 17, JT Jr. 14, Burdette 11, Mary Jane 9, June 5, Edward 4 and Robert 1.
 Tom was manager of the lease department of the Houston Oil Company.
 I was told by Charles Graham that this position afforded Tom the opportunity to simultaneously negotiate oil leases for the company primarily, but also lease promising properties for himself personally.
 Thus the Tom Graham Oil Company was launched.

-Shortly after 1930, the family relocated to South Texas.
+Shortly after 1930, the family moved from Houston to South Texas.
 Tom’s oil company was taking off, and he spent much of his time on the road.
-Elisa spoke English, however most comfortable surrounded by family and and a circle of expatriot Mexican friends and family in San Antonio.
-Tom frequented a hotel in Alice, Texas near his oil fields.
-There, a phone operator by the name of Virginia Deaver worked nights.
-Well, Tom divorced Elisa, married Virginia, and had a son Jack Morse Graham, born 15 September, 1933.
-The family soon moved to Corpus Christi, Texas.
+Elisa spoke English, however was most comfortable surrounded by family and and a circle of ex patriot Mexican friends.
+She removed herself with her children to San Antonio, effectively separating the family.
+Tom consequently spent the majority of his time away from Elisa.
+He became acquainted with Virginia Deaver, who worked as a telephone operator at a hotel near Alice.
+Subsequently, Tom divorced Elisa and married Virginia.
+Tom and Virginia’s son Jack Morse Graham, was born 15 September, 1933.
+The family soon relocated to Corpus Christi, Texas.

 Mama Licha and her three kids first lived on Upson St, on the second floor.
 Family friends, the Reeds lived downstairs (Henry Reed customarily sent her dinner every Friday night from the Old San Francisco Steakhouse.
 Next door lived Robert’s godparents, Genoveva and Leonides Gonzales, the parents of congressman Henry B Gonzales (US House of Representatives 1961 – 1999).
 Genovena and Leonides Gonzales were from Mapimi, Durango.
 They fled the country during the Mexican Revolution.
 Leonides Gonzales worked at the Spanish San Antonio newspaper, La Prensa.
 The family later moved to 718 Marshall St.